Bodywork Therapy Program

 The total cost of the program, inclusive of applications fee, tuition, text and supplies, and student record archiving is $11,835 for domestic students and $12,105.00 for international students.
 Please note, tuition prices are subject to change.
 Read more about Tuition, Fees and Financial Assistance.

 Is everything included in the tuition?
 Or do I have to buy supplies?

 Students are only expected to supply their own linen (towels, sheets and pillow cases) to use throughout the course.
 More information will be provided in the student handbook prior to the start of the program.

 Can I get a student loan for this program?
 If so, how much?

-Government funded student loans are available for both the full-time and part-time Bodywork Therapy Program.
+Government funded student loans are available for the Bodywork Therapy Program.
 The amount will depend on your personal financial circumstances and will be assessed by Student Aid BC or your provincial loan office.
 VSOHA may provide financing.
 Eligibility is determined on a case-by-case basis.

 As an International student, do I need a study permit?

 International Students are required to apply for a student Visa.
 Please apply to the program first.
 Once accepted you must apply for a study permit using our DLI number: O119520583361

 Our studios are located in downtown Vancouver.
 The school is accessible by public transit from anywhere in the Lower Mainland.
 The address is: 280-1125 Howe St, Vancouver, BC, V6Z 2K8

 Unfortunately we don’t have a student-designated lot.
 However, there are lots of parking garages close to the school.